encdec/net/README.md

 ---- JAVA DEPENDENCY ----
-To use as a java dependency, load the .jar load into your java development environment as an external jar resource.
+To use as a java dependency, load the .jar load into your java development environment as an maven dependency or an external jar resource.
 Next, create or go to your desired class file and import the EncDec class from the code package (Ex. import code.EncDec;).
 Call the 'process' method from the EncDec class and pass it the correct arguments.

 Example: